GafferHQ/gaffer/doc/source/ScriptPerformance/index.md

 # Script Performance #

-As with most VFX processes and software, Gaffer scripts – in both senses of your project files and the code that goes into them – are subject to performance considerations.
-If you're not careful, your graph can easily compute excessive recursion or unintendedly impactful processes, and the structure that brought about the drop in performance can be difficult to spot.
-Developing a basic understanding of how Gaffer evaluates graphs, and the complexity pitfalls users commonly encounter, can help you mitigate performance setbacks.
+As with most VFX processes and software, a Gaffer script is subject to performance considerations.
+Both its node graph stucture and the expressions and statements that go into it can result in undesirably slow evaluation.
+Since the cause(s) of a slow script might not be immediately apparent, developing a basic understanding of how Gaffer evaluates graphs, as well as the complexity pitfalls users commonly encounter, will help you ensure optimum performance.

 <!-- TOC
     TODO: Multithreading/index.md